 Some people take the end of a relationship badly – so badly, that they’ll share their bad attitude with everyone.
 Their lies about you can be damaging, but remember that your ex-partner may feel as hurt as you do, and all this storytelling may be their (unhealthy) way of coping.

 Have some answers prepared for when people ask you about the rumours, and laugh off any untrue stories.
 If it’s happening online, report any posted content and the people involved, then unfriend and block them.

 Coping with seeing your ex around

-Be civil.
+Be chill.
 This doesn’t mean being really nice or acting as if nothing happened; it means that you treat your ex as a human being and with basic respect.
 If you’re unsure how you might react, don’t force yourself to actively interact with them.
 Saying ‘hey’ or letting small talk happen naturally can help minimise any feeling of awkwardness.
-But hiding, wearing disguises or being obnoxious won’t.
-Always try to be your best self.
+Take the high road, and always try to be your best self.